simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The chief place on these wall paintings is occupied by the Bön-po Redeemer, Shen-rap mi-wo.
 He is usually represented in the aspect of a fully enlightened Buddha, attired in purple monastic robes, austere and somber and devoid of ornaments.
 His left hand reposes in the sign (*mudra*) of meditation (*dhyani-mudra*) and supports the monastic bowl or patra.
 His right hand is lowered making the sign of attestation (*bhumisparsha mudra*) and is holding the Bön scepter.
 The scepter is similar to the Buddhist vajra or dorje, but instead of having a crown on each end, it has a cube with images of the Svastika on the five sides of the cube.
 The color of the body is yellow ochre and the robe is red and purple, sometimes ornamented with gold or yellow color designs.
 The similarity to the images of Sakyamuni is evident, the only difference being the Bön-po scepter.
 To the left of the Founder is usually represented the future teacher of the Bön-pos.
 He is depicted in the attire of a Buddhist bodhisattva with golden diadem on his head and gold ornaments inlaid with precious stones on his shoulders, arms, and legs.
 Both the hands repose in the posture of meditation and support the amrita vase or tse-bum filled with amrita or bdiid-rtsi, with the letter "A" on it, which is the Bön-po counterpart of om.
 The color of the face and body is yellow ochre, sometimes golden.
 It is the color of the Bodhisattva Maitreya.
 To the right is often seen the Bön form of the Buddha of Medicine, called by the Bön-pos, Sangs-rgyas sMan-bla.
 The color of the body, instead of being dark ultramarine blue, as in the Buddhist images, is light yellow.
 The Bön-po "god of medicine" does not have the aspect of a Buddha, but is attired as a bodhisattva.
 His hands repo.se in the sign of meditation and support the monastic bowl, with the *udumbara* flower emerging from it.

-Another common image on the wall paintings is the Bön counterpart of the white Tara, the goddess Ma-btsiin-pa, Mother Nature.
+Another common image on the wall paintings is the Bön counterpart of the white Tara, the goddess Ma-btsün-pa, Mother Nature.
 Her raised

 **364 TRAILS TO INMOST ASIA**